Physical Significance of Hamiltonian

 2. Coordinate transformation equations be independent of time, so that ∑pjqj = 2T

-There conditions are necessary for Hamiltonian H to represent the total energy E. It may happen that though coordinate transformation equation involve time explicitly yet L be still independent of time, then
+These are conditions necessary for Hamiltonian H to represent the total energy E. It may happen that though coordinate transformation equation involve time explicitly yet L be still independent of time, then

 H = H(qj,pj,t)